kk17m/RADIATION-DOSIMETRY-AND-CALIBRATION-/README.md

 * **WaterToAirMeanMassEnergyAbsCoeff.m :** *Function to approximate the water to air mean mass energy absorption coefficient form the incident X-Ray spectra.*

 * **WaterToAirMeanMassEnergyAbsCoeff.fig :** *Gui to to approximate the water to air mean mass energy absorption coefficient form the incident X-Ray spectra by loading the measured spectrum and getting the user data to approximate the detector properties.*

+## References

+* Andreo, Pedro, et al. "Absorbed dose determination in external beam radiotherapy: an international code of practice for dosimetry based on standards of absorbed dose to water."
+IAEA TRS 398 (2000).

+* Ma, C. M., and J. P. Seuntjens.
+"Mass-energy absorption coefficient and backscatter factor ratios for kilovoltage x-ray beams."
+Physics in Medicine & Biology 44.1 (1999): 131.